-- a) The Parties will establish and implement RIM classifications, Learning Plans, Transboundary Water Quality Objectives and monitoring in accordance with the RIM approach and Appendices E, H, and I. - b) Transboundary Water Quality Objectives, for substances other than those addressed in section 7 d), will: - i.
-Be based on an assessment of the needs for the Ecological Integrity of the Aquatic Ecosystem; - ii.
-Be sufficiently precautionary in order to provide an early warning signal that prompts action appropriate for site-specific conditions; - iii.
-Consider natural variability, typical conditions, and unacceptable change; - iv.
-Be intended to protect all uses, including traditional uses; - v.
-Be designed to address seasonal, site-specific needs of the Aquatic Ecosystem. - c) The Parties will avoid water quality degradation that may result from their addition of toxic, bioaccumulative, or persistent substances, as listed in Appendix E. - d) The Parties are committed to pollution prevention and sustainable development to meet the objective of the virtual elimination for substances that are human-made, toxic, bioaccumulative and persistent (in the manner described in Appendix E6). - e) The responsible Party or Parties will meet Transboundary Water Quality Objectives as measured at the designated transboundary monitoring station(s). - f) The Parties will track and annually report on monitoring results for Transboundary Water Quality Objectives. - g) The Parties will amend the substance lists in Appendix E as knowledge improves and new information becomes available.
+- a) The Parties will establish and implement RIM classifications, Learning Plans, Transboundary Water Quality Triggers and Objectives and monitoring in accordance with the RIM approach and Appendices E, H and I - b) Transboundary Water Quality Triggers and Objectives, for substances other than those addressed in section 7 d), will: - i.
+Be based on an assessment of the needs for the Ecological Integrity of the Aquatic Ecosystem;

+- ii.
+Consider natural variability, typical conditions, and unacceptable change; - iii.
+Be intended to protect all uses, including traditional uses; - iv.
+Be designed to address seasonal, site-specific needs of the Aquatic Ecosystem. - v.
+Be sufficiently precautionary so that Triggers provide an early warning signal that prompts action appropriate for site-specific Objectives. - c) The Parties will avoid water quality degradation that may result from their addition of toxic, bioaccumulative, or persistent substances, as listed in Appendix E. - d) The Parties are committed to pollution prevention and sustainable development to meet the objective of the virtual elimination for substances that are human-made, toxic, bioaccumulative and persistent (in the manner described in Appendix E6). - e) The responsible Party or Parties will meet Transboundary Water Quality Objectives as measured at the designated transboundary monitoring station(s). - f) The Parties will track and annually report on monitoring results for Transboundary Water Quality Objectives. - g) The Parties will amend the substance lists in Appendix E as knowledge improves and new information becomes available.